inorbit-ai/inorbit-robot-connectors/mir_connector/README.md

 ## Version Bump

-Having installed the `dev` set of requirements, run
+Having installed the `dev` set of requirements, to update the version number, commit the changes and create a tag run the following:

 ```bash
 bump-my-version bump minor # Options: major, minor, patch
 ```

-To update the version number, commit the changes and create a tag.
 To prevent changes from being applied, use

 ```bash
 bump-my-version bump minor --dry-run --verbose